New Degree Seeking Students

 4. Steps to Registering as a Graduate Student:

 We want to make registration at MSU a simple process.
 Step-by-step instructions for our online registration system are provided below; please read and follow each step.
 Please check this linkfor when graduate students can register.
+If you are unsure the courses you should take, please consult with your department or your advisor.

 - Go to www.montana.edu and click on “My Info.”
 If you do not see "MyInfo" along the top bar- to the right of the MSU logo, select the "students" option in the upper left side of your screen.